rechtspilot/coding-challenge-frontend-react/README.md

 5. Logical Reasoning: Correct implementation of filtering, searching, and other business logic.
 6. Design: Clean and functional UI.
 You can use any UI framework or custom styling.
 7. Best Practices: Type definitions, code comments, accessibility considerations, etc.
+8. Collaboration: Readme, commit history
-8. Optional: Showcase of architectural patterns
+9. Optional: Showcase of architectural patterns

 ## Functional Requirements
 1. Product List